Swots

-Swots was a 2009 BBC comedy radio panel show hosted by Miles Jupp.
-First broadcast on BBC Radio Scotland it has been repeated on BBC Radio 7.
+Swots is a 2009 BBC comedy radio panel show hosted by Miles Jupp.
+First broadcast on BBC Radio Scotland, it has been repeated on BBC Radio 7.
 The show is set in a fictional 1960's classroom and involves a series of comedy rounds based loosely on typical classroom activities such as spelling and mathematics.
-The British comedy guide considered it "A very patchy, bizarre series.
+The British Comedy Guide considered it "A very patchy, bizarre series.
 Some is rather funny; everyone on the panel is clearly having fun and Jupp delivers some good (scripted) gags."